Tesla's Musk must address SEC contempt bid as he calls agency 'broken'

 He called the latest incident “a wild card that could potentially bring this tornado of uncertainty back into the Tesla story until resolved.”

-Tesla shares were up 0.8 percent at $301.13 around midday on Tuesday on the Nasdaq.
+Tesla shares closed 0.3 percent lower at $297.86 on the Nasdaq.
 They had fallen as much as 3.3 percent earlier.

 The SEC contempt motion followed Musk’s tweet to his more than 24 million Twitter followers on Feb.
 19: “Tesla made 0 cars in 2011, but will make around 500k in 2019,” meaning 500,000 vehicles.